 What is the Result Content of a Lookup?

 However, a domain name system can provide much more information than just the assignment of IP addresses and domain names, or vice versa.
 For example, the response from a DNS server contains the TTL field (Time To Live).
 It provides information about how long the entry is valid and how long the data should be kept in its own cache.
 An A record provides the IPv4 address associated with a domain name.
 An AAAA record, the corresponding IPv6 address.
 The PTR record contains the domain name for an IPv4 or IPv6 address.
 The entry MX-Record provides information about which server accepts emails for a specific domain name.
 The managing name servers of a domain are listed in the NS record.
 Other content can be:

 - the TXT record

 In order to clarify the process of a lookup, a brief application example follows.
-Suppose a browser wants to connect to an “xyz-server.de” web server.
+Suppose a browser wants to connect to a “xyz-server.com” web server.
 For this, he needs the server’s IP address.
-The computer first checks locally whether the name entered is in its cache or in its hosts’ file.
-If this is not the case, he asks the responsible server.
+The computer first checks locally whether the name entered is in its cache or in its host’s file.
+If not, he asks the responsible server.
 This was assigned to it via DHCP or is configured permanently.

-Another example of the use of DNS lookup is the checking and filtering of mails by an email server.
-DNS lookup, reverse DNS lookup, and the HELO hostname of the SMTP protocol must match and correspond to the sender.
+Another example of using DNS lookup is the checking and filtering of mails by an email server.
+DNS lookup, reverse DNS lookup, and the HELO host name of the SMTP protocol must match and correspond to the sender.

 Perform Lookups Manually Using the Nslookup Command from a Computer